We offer pastured raised lamb, chicken and eggs for sale to Kentuckiana eaters…

 But, ultimately, humane for the long haul is the concern.
 What we do is not easy, I keep reminding myself it is not for money (although you may think otherwise because of the price) I want to raise food for people.
 Marksbury helps me do it, because I butchered 2 chickens in June of 2012 and I would rather leave it to the experts even if it costs $3.25 per bird.
 Thank you for your expertise, Marksbury.

-We have about 75 laying hens that include barred Plymouth Rock,Wyandotte,Leghorn, Maran, Brahma, Rhode Island Red, Australorp and Araucana.
+We have about 80 laying hens that include barred Plymouth Rock,Wyandotte,Leghorn, Maran, Brahma, Rhode Island Red, Australorp and Araucana.
 We let the chickens run free, and trust me chickens like to run free and carry on in all sorts of manner!
 They love chasing mayflies, eating grass and snagging an earth worm when we first turn the garden in the spring; their eggs are superior because of it.
 They roam freely about; at dusk they roost in the barn and we are home to shut the door!
+Our Great Pyrenees and Maremma are excellent protection for our birds (along with a new perimeter fence).
 Our friends and family lament that we do not go anywhere in the summer because we have to “close the chickens up” after 9 pm.
 In the winter closing time is around 6 so invite us for dinner then, please.
 We keep a radio on at the barn which helps deter daytime predation, so we think?
 We supplement their foraged diet with a layer ration free of antibiotics.
 We sell our eggs direct to the consumer through the Community Supported Agriculture model.